 The conceptual foundation for marriage and family therapy is the interacting social system.
-MFTs are mental health professionals who are trained and licensed to diagnose and treat dysfunction within the context of marriage, couples, and family systems.
+MFTs are mental health professionals who are trained and licensed to diagnose and treat dysfunction within the context of marriage, couples, relationships, and family systems.
 According to systemic theory, it is the interplay between the elements of any social system that matters for healthy functioning.
 Because the focal point for MFT is the interactional unit, a systems approach implies the presence of the entire system in the therapy process.
-However, MFT may also be used with dyads or single clients.
+However, MFT approaches may also be used with dyads or single clients.

 The conceptual foundation for mental health counseling is the individual.
 An MHC approach is broad, embracing any counseling work focusing on the individual client.
-This might take place in various settings including schools, geriatric facilities, rehabilitation clinics, and crisis centers.
+This might take place in various settings including schools, geriatric facilities, rehabilitation clinics, private practice, and crisis centers.
 It may focus on such issues as motivation, self-esteem, addictions, vocational change, spiritual questioning, cognitive self-messages, and other challenges during difficult times.
-Counseling is usually with single clients, but may take place in groups or even in the presence of supportive significant others.
+Counseling is may take place in groups or even in the presence of supportive significant others, but the focus is on intra-psychic and individual-oriented processes.